 - Properly check that the multi-bladed cutting head is always in excellent shape but also that the screw rectangular end, where everything attaches, is just not damaged.

-- At least two grinding blades, one coarse and one finer, should always be present.
+- At least two grinding blades, one coarse and one finer should always be present.
 Certain versions have extra plates, a crusher, or sausages accessories.

 - The lock collar which keeps the cutting plate in place might well be firmly secured by fingers.

-- The auger needs to be in excellent state overall, without any missing components on the blades.
+- The auger needs to be in an excellent state overall, without any missing components on the blades.

 - The crank handle must be in good shape or replaced with a handcrafted turned hardwood handle.